In this tutorial, we are going to see how to start using Astro by looking at how to create and run an Astro project from scratch.

 - Code editor or IDE: I recommend using Visual Studio Code.

-Creating a Basic Project in Astro
+Creating a basic project in Astro

-Astro provides a command-line tool called create-astro
+Astro provides a command line tool called create-astro that facilitates the creation of a new project.

 npm create astro@latest